CharleyDL/Aissyr/README.md

 <p align="center">
   <em>
-    AIssyr Web App is dedicated to researchers to work on the Assyrian cuneiforms writing system, providing a toolbox for detecting and labeling images.
+    AIssyr Web App is dedicated to researchers to work on the Assyrian cuneiforms writing system, providing a toolbox for glyphs classification and labeling images.
   </em>
 </p>